 - Please make sure the value is compatible with the data type of the UDA.
 For number type give the number without decimal dot, for float type of UDA give always the value with decimal separator (.).
 If you need to assign numerical value to a UDA of string type give the value by enclosing the number into quotes.
 For example PRODUCT_DESCR="100".

 - This must start with the string "property:" following the name of the property, equal sign and the value.

-- Property naming follows the Tekla Open APIprogramming interface to Tekla Structures that uses Microsoft® .NET Framework technology
+- Property naming follows the Tekla Open APIapplication programming interface that lets third-party applications integrate to and communicate with Tekla Structures

 naming, some are given in following examples but for complete specification please take a look on Open API reference.

 - Example property:Material.MaterialString=C30/35